The Great Barrier Reef

 The reef is now the destination for over two million visitors each year who come to dive and snorkel amongst the myriad of marine life.

 The Great Barrier Reef is one of the natural wonders of the world.
-Stretching 2,300 kilometres from the tip of Cape York in the north to Bundaberg in the south, it is the world’s largest collection of coral reefs, home to an abundance of marine and bird life and, as a result, was awarded World Heritage status by UNESCO in 1981.
+Stretching 2,300 km (1,429 miles) from the tip of Cape York in the north to Bundaberg in the south, it is the world’s largest collection of coral reefs, home to an abundance of marine and bird life and, as a result, was awarded World Heritage status by UNESCO in 1981.

 Such an impressive natural wonder has inevitably featured heavily in Australia’s history.
 The Aboriginal tribes of Australia and the Torres Strait Islanders have been living here for over 40,000 years.
 During this time they moved around the reef, travelling in outrigger canoes as they fished the waters and over time the area became an important cultural site for these indigenous peoples.